GustavsC/SPDM-Hardware-Implementation/README.md

 $ git submodule update --init --recursive
 ```

-##LibSPDM - LiteX

-Before compiling LibSPDM for LiteX, certain files must be modified.
-Replace the corresponding files with those in this repository, the directories in this repository have the same names, just replace them.
+Before compiling LibSPDM, these files need to be modified: config.h, crt_wrapper_host.c and CMakeLists.txt.
+Change the corresponding files with those in this repository; the directories in the repository have the same names and are in libspdm/libspdm_LiteX.
-In summary they are: config.h, crt_wrapper_host.c and CMakeLists.txt.
-All of them in this repository libspdm/libspdm_LiteX
-Once this is done, follow the instructions below in libspdm directory:
+Once done, follow the instructions below in the LibSPDM directory:

 ```
 $ mkdir build